MotoAcidic/Shroud/README.md

 Windows Build Instructions and Notes
 ==================================
 The Windows wallet is build with QTs QMAKE.
-See [build-windows.md](https://github.com/ShroudXProject/Shroud/blob/master/doc/build-windows.md) for instructions.
+See [build-windows.md](https://github.com/FivegXProject/Fiveg/blob/master/doc/build-windows.md) for instructions.

 MACOS Build Instructions and Notes
 ==================================
 The macOS wallet itself is build with QTs QMAKE.
-See [build-macos.md](https://github.com/ShroudXProject/Shroud/blob/master/doc/build-macos.md) for instructions.
+See [build-macos.md](https://github.com/FivegXProject/Fiveg/blob/master/doc/build-macos.md) for instructions.

 Linux Build Instructions and Notes
 ==================================

 Dependencies
 ----------------------
-You can use the ``depscript.sh`` to automatically install Dependencies to build Shroud or manually install them using the syntax below
+You can use the ``depscript.sh`` to automatically install Dependencies to build Fiveg or manually install them using the syntax below

 1. Update packages